Start9Labs/.github/profile/README.md

 ## The Problem is Trust

 Whoever controls your data, controls you.
 App companies can see your pictures, read your documents, listen to your conversations, track your location, sell your private information, permanently delete your data, or cut you off at any time.
-Even if the companies behind these apps are not malicious, they are prime targets for hackers and are vulnerable to political winds.
+Even if the companies behind these apps are not malicious, they are prime targets for hackers and also subject to political winds.

 ## Take Back Control